aces/Loris/modules/document_repository/test/TestPlan.md

    [Manual Testing]
 9. Add files in the repository to test search according to file name, file type, version, site and uploaded by.
    [Manual Testing]
-10. Check that when performing a search without global filtering, the categories containing the resulting files (and only those) are shown in a list format.
+10. Check that when performing a search without global filtering, the resulting files which under current category are shown in a list format.
    [Manual Testing]
 11. Check that when performing a search with global filtering, all files matching the filtered case (regardless of category) are shown in a list format.